anaclumos/extracranial/Research/Hey.md

 ```
 an electromechanical device enabling individuals
-* to develop and read self-contained research libraries
+* to develop comprehensive research libraries
 * to create and follow associative trails of links and annotations
 * to recall these trails at any time
 * to share them with other researchers